K-Sato1995/gatsbyBlog/content/posts/Installing-ESLint/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - ESLint
   - Javascript
   - Tutorial
-description: This is just a quick guideline to install ESLint in your JS applications.
-Follow the steps below and install all the necessary packages.
+description: "This is just a quick guideline to install ESLint in your JS applications.
+Follow the steps below and install all the necessary packages."
 ---
 # Introduction
 This is just a quick guideline to install `ESLint` in your JS applications.